Uzwername/directory-tree-from-scheme/README.md

 ```

 Those objects might be present in any order.
 No particular order is guaranteed & the current behavior might change in future versions.

+Please note, that some entries might not be present in the array due to incorrect number of depth indicators specified or an error in creation of upper-level directories.